-In the minds of evolutionists, who control the field of sciences dealing with heat properties, all atoms are moving through space at hundreds of miles per hour, repeatedly bouncing off of one another (this is their definition of heat), and in the meantime the electrons do not go out of orbit with all of the repeated contacts made by atoms at such speeds.
-Evolutionists are completely whacko with a straight face, and they will defend their bizarre ideas with passionate hearts.
-They have subscribed to a false view of both the outer universe and the atomic universe on behalf of killing the Creator from their world view, and yours.
+In the minds of evolutionists, all atoms are moving through space at hundreds of miles per hour, repeatedly bouncing off of one another (this is their definition of heat), and in the meantime the electrons do not go out of orbit with all of the repeated contacts made by atoms at such speeds.
+Evolutionists are completely whacko with a straight face, and they will defend their bizarre ideas with passion.
+They have subscribed to a false view of both the outer universe and the atomic universe on behalf of killing the Creator from their world view, and yours, if possible.

 The speed of light is 186,000 miles per second because light is a longitudinal wave capable of transferring that fast through a wave medium offering almost zero resistance.
 The reason that there is little resistance in the wave medium is that it is not attracted by gravity.
-When gravity holds a wave medium down to a surface, for example the sound-wave medium held to the earth, it slows down the wave.
-If gravity does not hold down the wave medium at all here on earth, wave transfer through it can be instant where there is no stellar gravity coming against the medium from a direction opposite that of earth's gravity.
+When gravity holds a wave medium down to a surface, for example the sound-wave medium, it slows down the wave.
+If earth's gravity does not hold down the wave medium, wave transfer through it can be instant.

-If you understand this right, a light wave is like taking a 200-mile stick and poking your cousin in the butt in a city 200 miles away.
+If you understand this right, a light wave is like taking a 200-mile stick and poking your evolutionist cousin in the butt when he's in a city 200 miles away.
 The poking at the other end of the stick occurs as instantly as you move your end of the stick because the atoms in the stick remain at the same distance from one another while you're poking.
-When electrons come out of a heat source, they push electrons to their front side without any of the electrons ahead of them coming closer to one another.
+When electrons come out of a heat source, they push electrons to their front side without any of the electrons ahead of them coming much closer to one another.
 One electron pushed forward (at any velocity) in your city simultaneously pushes the electron beside your cousin's butt 200 miles away.
 That is a logical and comprehensible definition of light traveling instantly.
-But if you think a photon can actually travel 186,000 mps as a bullet flies, you haven't got sense enough to realize that it should burn holes right through your bones let alone your organs.
+But if you think a photon can actually travel 186,000 mps as a bullet flies, you haven't got sense enough to realize that it should burn holes right through your bones.

 Einstein had to tell the lie, when he invented the photon, that it had zero mass; otherwise he knew it would burn holes right through his body.
 How convenient is it for a "genius" to invent zero-mass particles when he needs them for propping up an erroneous idea?
 It was Einstein who did away with the light-wave medium, until scientists discovered that it really does exist.